Celebrating 100 years of achievement

 Junior Achievement was founded in 1919 in Springfield, Massachusetts.
 Its primary goal was educating young people moving from rural America to the county’s booming cities, learning about the means of production and free enterprise.
 In the 1960s JA began growing into an international organization.
 JA Worldwide is a global non-profit organization, which delivers experimental learning programs on the topics of work readiness, financial literacy and entrepreneurship.
 Worldwide over 10 Million students in over 100 countries take part in a JA program.

 In 2019 Junior Achievement is celebrating a century of spreading the entrepreneurial spirit.
-100 years after JA Worldwide was founded, it is one of the world’s largest youth-serving NGOs, dedicated to giving young people knowledge and skills they need for employment and entrepreneurship.
+100 years after JA Worldwide was founded, it is one of the world’s largest youth-serving NGOs, dedicated to give young people knowledge and skills they need for employment and entrepreneurship.
 JA programs are delivered by corporate and community volunteers.
 JA now reaches more than 10 million students every year in more than 100 countries and is delivered by over 450,000 JA volunteers.